 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of corrections officers, many of whom work for federal institutions, is expected to increase slower than average.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of corrections officers, many of whom work for federal institutions, is expected to decrease.
 The need to cut costs within the correctional system has resulted in a decline in the demand of federal corrections workers.
 The Federal Bureau of Prisons offers many programs designed to enhance work-life balance for federal corrections workers, like job sharing, part time work, compressed work schedules, and flexible work schedules.
 The Federal Bureau of Prisons indicates that federal corrections workers' salaries vary widely depending on type of job held, but are generally competitive with most similar private-sector positions.

-The BLS listed the median annual salary of all corrections officers and jailers as $40,530 in 2015, and predicts that the number of jobs for corrections officers across all employers will increase 4% from 2014-2024 (www.bls.gov).
+The BLS listed the median annual salary of all corrections officers and jailers as $43,540 in 2017, and predicts that the number of jobs for corrections officers and jailers will decrease 8% from 2016-2026 (www.bls.gov).

 Alternate Career Options